 How precious these wonderful white flowers are.
 Alone or in combination with any of the colours they are an asset to the garden.

 Who could resist the ambrosial abundance of sweet peas?
-It is hard to get enough of these romantic, old fashioned favourites.
+It is impossible to get enough of these romantic, old fashioned favourites.

-We are continually searching for the best varieties out there and we have uncovered the most impressive Sweet Peas yet.
-‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely with a delightful perfume.
+We are continually searching for the best plant varieties out there and in our quest we have uncovered the most impressive Sweet Peas yet.
+‘Sweet Seduction Sweet Peas’ were bred for the cut flower market; they are vigorous with long, strong stems and flower freely, exuding a delightful cloud of perfume.
 We are totally impressed with their vigour and lovely long stems.

-If you sow a succession of sweet peas you can have a display that lasts you from spring to autumn.
+Sweet Peas are quite clever as they can bloom in two different seasons.
 Basically, if you plant them in spring they will bloom in autumn and vice versa, there is around a 12 week wait from planting to bloom.

 Plant your ‘Sweet Seduction’ Sweet peas in humus rich, moist well drained soil.
 They will produce plenty of flowers if they have a nutrient rich base.
 It is a good idea to add regular doses of fertiliser, slow release or liquid.
 Plant in a sunny position and ensure good drainage and air flow.

-Once your sweet peas are up and growing you need to cut the flowers regularly.
+Once your sweet peas are up and growing you need to cut the flowers regularly – the more you pick the more you will have.
 This is fantastic as you are able to fill your home with the gorgeous, perfumed blooms and the more you pick, the more that will flower.

 Make sure you keep your sweet peas well watered, if they dry out they are likely to go to seed sooner.
 With the right care you will get up to three months blooms from each planting.